omersha/omersha.github.io/_posts/2015-12-22-the-name-of-the-rose.md

 #### Online Advertising
-A consumer product company starts a new campaign over the internet, and it needs to decide how much it worth paying for serving its new ad.
+A consumer product company starts a new campaign over the internet, and it needs to decide how much it is worth paying for serving its new ad.
 The decision should take into account the potential viewer demographics (say, age and economic status), and the evaluation must somehow mitigate the fact that the impact of the ads is indirect and delayed: it's impossible to relate a specific sale with